Conflict resolution: Strategy of conflict

+Ripeness

 Mechanisms

 One theory discussed within the field of peace and conflict studies is conflict resolution mechanisms: independent procedures in which the conflicting parties can have confidence.
 They can be formal or informal arrangements with the intention of resolving the conflict.
 In Understanding Conflict Resolution Wallensteen draws from the works of Lewis A. Coser, Johan Galtung and Thomas Schelling, and presents seven distinct theoretical mechanisms for conflict resolutions: